ossim-project/ossim/README.md

-# Ossim: OS-Driven End-to-End Simulation
+# Ossim: OS-Level Support for Fast End-to-End Compute Cluster Evaluation

+Please check `docs/ossim.pdf` for an overview of the project's vision.

 ## Set Up